 - Had Con Ed received a report of the gas odor on the evening of March 11, it likely would have found the gas leak and taken appropriate corrective actions to prevent the accident.

 - Had Con Ed notified FDNY at 9:14 a.m., when the call from the customer service representative ended, FDNY responders likely could have arrived at the gas leak location up to 15 minutes before the explosion; it is unclear, however, whether the emergency responders could have safely evacuated two five-story buildings that were not equipped with elevators or fire alarm systems.

 - Had Con Ed installed appropriately located isolation valves on the gas distribution main, the leaking gas main could have been isolated sooner after the explosion, minimizing the danger to the responders and the delay in recovery operations.

 - The Con Ed public awareness and education programs did not effectively inform customers and the public about both the importance of reporting a gas odor and the number to call to report a gas odor.

-The personal injury attorneys at Rubin & Licatesi, P.C. want you and your family to be safe.
+The personal injury attorneys at Licatesi Law Group, LLP want you and your family to be safe.
 If you detect gas, leave the premises immediately, taking others with you.
 If you or a loved one has sustained injuries in a gas explosion or fire, call us at 516-227-2662 or contact our Brooklyn office online.